Royal Australian Army Chaplains' Department

 The Royal Australian Army Chaplains' Department (RAAChD) is an all-officer corps of the Australian Army that provides ordained clergy to minister to the personnel of the Australian Army.
 RAAChD chaplains belong to either one of several Christian churches, or to the Jewish faith.
-As of 2012, there are 67 serving regular chaplains (commonly known as 'padres') in the Australian Army.
-There are also 83 chaplains in the Australian Army Reserve.
+As of 2012, there are 67 serving regular chaplains (commonly known as 'padres') in the full-time Australian Army and 83 chaplains in the Australian Army Reserve.

 The Department was granted the privilege of the prefix 'Royal' by King George VI along with a number of other Australian Army corps in December 1948 in recognition of their service during the Second World War.
 Before that, the Department was titled the Australian Army Chaplains' Department.

 Noncombatant status

 Uniforms and insignia

 The Royal Australian Army Chaplains' Department has two cap badges, one for its Christian chaplains that features a Maltese cross, and another for Jewish chaplains that features a Star of David.
 Whatever unit a chaplain is assigned to they continue to wear a RAAChD cap badge.
 Chaplains are permitted to wear their assigned unit's beret if one is worn, but with the RAAChD cap badge.

 Christian chaplains wear a cross on the shirt collars and lapels of their uniforms; Jewish chaplains wear a Star of David instead.
 These insignia are of gold-coloured metal on all uniform orders except Australian Multicam Camouflage Uniform (AMCU).
 On the latter, these insignia are embroidered in black cotton.
 Principal Chaplains and Chaplains Division 4 wear gorget patches (of a Brigadier or Colonel respectively) in purple (instead of red) in place of the metal insignia on their collars and lapels, but wear the same cloth insignia as worn by other chaplains on AMCU uniforms.

 When wearing service dress, the utility jacket or 'polyesters' (shirt-sleeve order), RAAChD chaplains wear a purple lanyard over their right shoulder instead of their assigned unit's lanyard.

 Army chaplains, although they are all commissioned officers of the Australian Army and wear uniform, do not carry arms.
 They are the only officers not to carry swords on parade.

 Chaplains are permitted to wear a clerical collar and black stock under the service, utility or mess jackets, and some are given permission to wear one with General Duty AMCU dress.
 At services on formal occasions, chaplains wear their medals and decorations on their clerical robes.

 In November 2015, the media reported a change to the Royal Australian Army Chaplains' Department's badge.
 This reporting was misleading: a change to the corps' badge is not a matter the Chief of the Army is currently considering.